-The steps in this quick start guide share many of the same steps that are in the Intune evaluation guide.
+This quick start guide shares many of the same steps that are in the Intune evaluation guide.
 However, when you finish your evaluation and are ready to start managing your mobile devices, you need to address several additional requirements:

 Synchronize on-premises Active Directory accounts with Intune and Azure Active Directory.

 Update public domain and DNS service records with your domain registrar.

 If you purchase at least 150 licenses for Microsoft Intune in an eligible plan, you can use the FastTrack Center Benefit, which is a service where Microsoft specialists work with you to get your environment ready for Intune.
 See Microsoft Intune Service Benefit Description.